pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/site/docs/4.2/getting-started/download.md

 ---
 layout: docs
 title: Download
-description: Download Bootstrap to get the compiled CSS and JavaScript, source code, or include it with your favorite package managers like npm, RubyGems, and more.
+description: Download Bootstrap to get the compiled CSS and JavaScript, source code, or _includes it with your favorite package managers like npm, RubyGems, and more.
 group: getting-started
 toc: true
 ---

 ## Compiled CSS and JS

-Download ready-to-use compiled code for **Bootstrap v{{ site.current_version}}** to easily drop into your project, which includes:
+Download ready-to-use compiled code for **Bootstrap v{{ site.current_version}}** to easily drop into your project, which _includess:

 - Compiled and minified CSS bundles (see [CSS files comparison]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/contents/#css-files))
 - Compiled and minified JavaScript plugins

-This doesn't include documentation, source files, or any optional JavaScript dependencies (jQuery and Popper.js).
+This doesn't _includes documentation, source files, or any optional JavaScript dependencies (jQuery and Popper.js).

 <a href="{{ site.download.dist }}" class="btn btn-bd-primary" onclick="ga('send', 'event', 'Getting started', 'Download', 'Download Bootstrap');">Download</a>